LineModders/LinuxHLE/README.md

 </p>

 <p align="Center">
-A High level linux distro "Ubuntu 22" emulator for android using Termux and VNCserver!
+A Ubuntu 22 emulator for android using Termux and VNCserver!
 <img src="Assets/ScreenLinuxHLE.png">

 # Req